 We have our solar panels mounted to poles.
 One of the mounts can tilt to match the sun through the seasons.
 The other can tilt AND swivel from side-to-side, meaning we can follow the sun along the horizon as it changes positions through the seasons.
-This helps us catch the southern-most sun in the winter and the northern-most sun during the summer (which helps us to run our air conditioning longer on super hot days).
+This helps us catch the southern-most sun in the winter and the northern-most sun during the summer (which helps us to run our air conditioning longer on long summer days).

 Using adjustable pole mounts means that we can increase our power generation and keep it as high as possible during the short, cloudy winter days.
 It also makes it easier to clean the panels off with a squeegee when they are snow-covered.

 There are other mounting types too, all of which have their pros and cons depending on your needs.
 I’ll detail those in a separate post (to be linked back here later).